 Once a study is assigned to a panel it remains under the oversight of that same panel for the life of the study.
 The IRB Office is located on the 5th floor of the L Building.

-Federal regulations (e.g. 45 CFR 46, 21 CFR 50 and 56) require that the IRB review and approve any non-exempt research involving human participants prior to it being started and that, in the majority of cases, legally effective informed consent of the subject or the subject’s legally authorized representative is obtained prior to any involvement in the study.
+Federal regulations (e.g. 45 CFR 46, 21 CFR 50 and 56) require that the IRB review and approve any non-exempt research involving human participants, or exempt research that requires limited IRB review, prior to it being started and that, in the majority of cases, legally effective informed consent of the subject or the subject’s legally authorized representative is obtained prior to any involvement in the study.
 At UConn Health the IRB is also responsible for determining if research meets criteria for exemption.

 Vested with an ethical imperative to safeguard the rights and welfare of human subjects in research studies, the IRB reviews protocols to assure that the research activities proposed include no unnecessary risks, minimize potential risks to subjects, and that overall potential benefit to the subject, or to society, is reasonable in relation to the risks.
 The Board also measures the importance and significance of the scientific knowledge potentially gained against risks to study subjects.